 Will retail sportsbooks be available at every casino in the state?

-All casinos will have an equal chance to provide sports betting to their guests, but it’s doubtful that all 23 locations in Louisiana will offer sports betting.
+All casinos have an equal chance to provide sports betting to their guests, but not all 23 locations in Louisiana offer sports betting.